Zilker vs Dawson Elementary: B vs F in South Austin (2025 TEA)

 Zilker Elementary: The South Austin Standard

 Zilker Elementary is one of those Austin ISD campuses that consistently shows up on “best schools” lists, and the data backs it up.
-The school benefits from an extremely engaged parent community, strong PTA support, and a neighborhood that has invested in the campus for generations.
+The school benefits from an engaged parent community, strong PTA support, and a neighborhood that has invested in the campus for generations.
 The Zilker neighborhood itself is one of the most iconic in the city, within walking distance of Zilker Park, Barton Springs, and the south Lamar corridor that has become one of Austin’s most vibrant commercial districts.

 Dawson Elementary: A Small Campus Facing Big Challenges

 The neighborhoods around Dawson have seen significant development and price appreciation, but the school has not benefited from the same demographic shift that has pushed home values up.
 Many new residents in the zone choose alternative schooling options, which reinforces the gap between neighborhood wealth and campus resources.
 It is a pattern that repeats across several Austin ISD zones in gentrifying areas.
+Dawson feeds into Lively Middle School and Travis Early College High School.

 The Neighborhoods